 Location: USA - MA - Boston

-PLEASE NOTE: This position has a term appointment of June 30, 2024 with the possibility of extension.
+PLEASE NOTE: This position has a term appointment of May 31, 2024 with the possibility for extension.
+Scheduling flexibility is needed on an occasional basis, such as extended shift hours on evenings, weekend and holiday closures as needed (the employee with be compensated accordingly).
 This position is primarily on-campus and this position will be based in Boston, MA.
-Additional details will be discussed during the interview process.
+Additional details will be discussed during the interview process

-1+ years of relevant experience required; combination of education and experience will be considered.
+1+ years of relevant experience is required; a combination of education and experience may be considered

 Additional Qualifications and Skills

 The following job-specific skills and competencies are preferred:

 Knowledge/education/interest in vector biology/ecology, public/global health, tropical infectious diseases and epidemiology

 Experience working in a diverse group setting, both collaboratively but also independently